Covid 19 coronavirus: Govt should consider lifting lockdown early, David Seymour says

 Ardern told the Herald she wasn't opposed to the move, having had MPs' pay frozen in 2018.

-Today, Seymour said that the country could be moved out of alert level 4 earlier if the Government had "good-quality testing and economic data", which was shared with New Zealanders.
+Today, Seymour said the country could be moved out of alert level 4 earlier if the Government had "good-quality testing and economic data" which was shared with New Zealanders.

-Public access to such data would be crucial, allowing the public to have a say on the matter, Seymour said.

-He says this data - and New Zealanders' access to it - is crucial so that the public can have a say on when the country lifts lockdown restrictions and other major Covid-19 decisions.
+He says this data - and New Zealanders' access to it - is crucial so the public can have a say on when the country lifts lockdown restrictions and other major Covid-19 decisions.

 "If we're going to 'Unite Against Covid-19' - as we're told ad nauseum every time we turn on any kind of radio or device - the Government needs to start being open with its data," he said.